dc-nrx/SwiftNetworking/README.md

 ## Legacy Codebase Refactor

-Assuming there is some legacy `SessionManager` class, it can be conformed to both `ErrorHandler` & `RequestPreprocessor` protocols as follows
+Assuming there is some legacy `SessionManager` class, it can be conformed to both `ErrorHandler` & `RequestPreprocessor` protocols as follows:

 ```swift
 extension SessionManager: ErrorHandler & RequestPreprocessor {

     public func preprocess(_ target: inout some SwiftNetworking.Target) {
         var headers = [
             "Authorization": authManager.token